-- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function $f: S \rightarrow S$ , where S is the set of all possible character strings. - Properties of f? - UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function f : S → S, where S is the set of all possible character strings. - Properties of f? - f must be an injection.
+- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function $f: S \to S$ , where S is the set of all possible character strings. - Properties of f?

+- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function $f: S \to S$ , where S is the set of all possible character strings. - Properties of f? - f must be an injection.

 - UNIX uses an encryption scheme to store passwords.

-- Key ingredient: An encryption function f : S → S, where S is the set of all possible character strings.
+- Key ingredient: An encryption function $f: S \rightarrow S$ , where S is the set of all possible character strings.

 - Properties of f?

 - f must be an injection.

 - f must be easy to compute.

-- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function f : S → S, where S is the set of all possible character strings. - Properties of f? - f must be an injection. - f must be easy to compute. - f: S → Range(S) must be hard to invert.
+- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function $f: S \rightarrow S$ , where S is the set of all possible character strings. - Properties of f? - f must be an injection. - f must be easy to compute. - f: S → Range(S) must be hard to invert.
 That is, given an encrypted password e, computing the plaintext password f-1(e) must be prohibitively expensive.

-- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function f : S → S, where S is the set of all possible character strings. - Properties of f? - f must be an injection. - f must be easy to compute. - f: S → Range(S) must be hard to invert.
+- UNIX uses an encryption scheme to store passwords. - Key ingredient: An encryption function $f: S \rightarrow S$ , where S is the set of all possible character strings. - Properties of f? - f must be an injection. - f must be easy to compute. - f: S → Range(S) must be hard to invert.
 That is, given an encrypted password e, computing the plaintext password f-1(e) must be prohibitively expensive. - System stores each user's encrypted password in a world-readable file.

-When trying to log in, user presents login ID and purported password ρ̃.
+• When trying to log in, user presents login ID and purported password $\tilde{p}$ .